SmartPracticeschool/llSPS-INT-897-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 To take it a step further, we use the Smart Document Understanding feature of Watson Discovery to train it on what text in the owners manual is important and what is not.
 This improves the answers returned from the queries.

-In summary, this project will:
-Create a customer care dialog skill in Watson Assistant Use Smart Document Understanding to build an enhanced Watson Discovery collection Create a Watson Assistant search skill that allows the Assistant dialog to post queries to Watson Discovery

 # Node-Red UI Link :
 https://node-red-znzdl.eu-gb.mybluemix.net/ui